 Or keep it low

 Let’s note again that real life involves a lot of complications.
 Real case studies surely involve head-first falls that increase mortality, as well as falls onto softer surfaces that decrease mortality.
 I have neither the data nor the inclination to delve deeply into these.
 (And it’s worth noting again: we’re reality-checking a game fall of one specific height, not falls in general!)

-Whatever the most realistic damage roll for a given fall might be, it’s clear that GURPS‘ by-the-book damage is pretty low, perhaps even half what it (arguably) should be.
+Whatever the most realistic damage roll for a given fall might be, GURPS‘ by-the-book damage seems pretty low, perhaps even half what it (arguably) should be.
 But that’s not too shabby, as RPG simulation goes!
 I’ve seen games with far less realistic damage rules.
 And GURPS‘ lowballing of damage is a welcome thing for PC survival, as the heroes scale cliffs, leap chasms, wage battles on rooftops, and – oops, now it’s an abrupt return to Mother Earth’s embrace, the hard way.

-Sure, lowballed damage means the bad guys also enjoy a break when the PCs toss them off of heights.
+Sure, lowballed damage means the bad guys are also handed a break when the PCs toss them off of heights.
 But in practice, that doesn’t help them much.
 A dropped mook who’s “merely” knocked out is still out of the fight (and is soon out of it for good, if the PCs are vengeful “finish the job” types).
 For them, the result is typically the same.

 So.
 Keep GURPS‘ falling damage as it is if you want results that are survival-friendly (though still plenty deadly when the heights are high enough or the rolls bad enough).
 Double the game’s falling damage if you want heady realism (at least for some falls).